-- the financial statements give a true and fair view of the assets, liabilities, our financial position as of 30 September 2019 of the result of our consolidated operations for the financial year for the period ended 30 September 2019. - the Management Report gives a fair review of the position at the balance sheet date, the development and performance of the business during the extended financial year of Jubii Europe N.V. and undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that Jubii Europe N.V. faces.
+- the financial statements give a true and fair view of the assets, liabilities, our financial position as of 30 September 2020 of the result of our operations for the financial year for the period ended 30 September 2020. - the Management Report gives a fair review of the position at the balance sheet date, the development and performance of the business during the financial year of Jubii Europe N.V., together with a description of the principal risks and uncertainties that Jubii Europe N.V. faces.